 A joint doctoral degree will permit the individual to actively pursue a career in research and/or academic medicine.
-The introduce the student/doctor to modern research techniques and methodologies, which should reinforce a basic understanding of clinical techniques and procedures.
+The joint training programs will introduce the student doctor to modern research techniques and methodologies, which should reinforce a basic understanding of clinical techniques and procedures.
 Such a combination would permit the student to carry out fundamental research programs in clinically relevant areas.

-The program normally will involve the student/doctor successfully completing the basic science courses in the medical curriculum, then accepting a withdrawal from TCOM to complete additional graduate course requirements and the dissertation research for the Ph.D.
+The program normally will involve the student doctor successfully completing the basic science courses in the medical curriculum, then accepting a withdrawal from TCOM to complete additional graduate course requirements and the dissertation research for the Ph.D.
+A maximum of 24 semester hours, post M.S. degree, of acceptable transfer graduate course work from another institution may be applied to the degree plan.
 Upon satisfactory completion of graduate study, the student would then re-enter the medical program at the appropriate level and complete the clinical requirements for the D.O. degree.